CPU

 Accessible from the system tray icon.
 Each dialog has a single, focused purpose.

 Control how and where the dashboard appears.
-Adjust opacity with a live preview before saving, pick the display profile that matches your monitor, and toggle always-on-top mode.
+Adjust opacity with a live preview before saving, pick the display profile that matches your monitor, toggle floating mode to scatter panels freely, toggle always-on-top mode, enable launch at startup, configure temperature alert thresholds, choose a colour theme, and choose which panels to show — drag them to set the order.

 Runtime health view for every data source.
 Shows the LibreHardwareMonitor scheduled task state, dependency health indicators, the live debug log, and last successful refresh time.

-Product information and version history at a glance.
-Shows the current version, license, links, and a scrollable changelog so you always know what changed.
+Product information at a glance.
+Shows the current version, license, and direct links to the website and contact.

 A single NSIS installer handles everything — including setting up LibreHardwareMonitor as a Windows scheduled task so sensor data is available immediately at startup.